 One of the things that scientists have discovered by studying the gene mutation that causes clovers to grow four leaves is that warm weather tends to encourage the lucky four-leaf mutation.

 If you're hoping to find yourself a lucky charm, searching in summertime or in warm climates can improve your odds.

-While we're anthropomorphizing lucky clover, we can also remind ourselves that they like to hang out with their friends.
+While you're anthropomorphizing lucky clover by making them lucky, you can also remind yourself that they like to hang out with their friends.
 In other words, if you find one four-leaf clover, immediately look around for more.

 The reason isn't actually because clover is a social plant, but because if one plant has the lucky mutation, more of its stems might bear four leaves.

 So if you're searching for clovers, multiply your luck by looking more intensely anywhere you find a single four-leafed clover.